Slim Jim (snack food): Varieties

 Slim Jim has launched several spin-off products of its main brand.
 These products are often of higher quality than the original Slim Jim, using premium meats.
 Such products include both tender steak strips and beef jerky.

-The very tender steak strips come in three flavors.
+The tender steak strips come in three flavors.
 Its companion beef jerky comes in four flavors: an original flavor, two spicy flavors, and one smokin' apple flavor.